ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 TANGO device using Cumbia to do work in background has already been developed, as well as simple Qt graphical clients relying on the framework.
 An Epics module has been added to the cumbia-libs set.

+## Features

+The base library supports several engines, including:

+- Tango control system support https://www.tango-controls.org/
+- EPICS control system support https://epics-controls.org/
+- A test environment, named *cumbia-random*

+## Apps

+The default installation provides some base applications ready to be used with the supported engines

+- *cumbia read* a command line reader featuring source names *auto completion* (1)
+- *cumbia monitor* a command line monitor featuring source names *auto completion* (1)
+- *cumbia client* a Qt client to read from and write to sources and targets
+- *cumbia ui make* to build cumbia Qt applications
+- *cumbia new application* to start writing a project

+The *cumbia random* module is a tool to test the behaviour and performance of the upper level modules (e.g. the graphical components) without connecting to any control system.

+(1) Auto completion needs the <a href="https://github.com/ELETTRA-SincrotroneTrieste/qumbia-tango-findsrc-plugin">qumbia-tango-findsrc-plugin</a>.

 ## Library documentation

 *cumbia* documentation is hosted on *github pages*.